Storm Channel Retaining Walls Prevent Erosion

 Installers dealt with the challenge of poor soil conditions by over excavating to reach bedrock for the footer of the walls.
 "Bedrock was so close that it just made sense to excavate down for most of the length of the walls," Howard explained.

 The installation team was also challenged with tight working conditions.
 "There was very little room to work on the surface," said Martin Fister of Free Contracting.
 "Installing this project was challenging because we had to maintain the flow of the creek and it was installed during the rainy season.
 Overall though, it turned out to be a good looking project."

 - Superior Aesthetics: The natural stone texture and color of the Redi-Rock Ledgestone blocks "blend in well with the adjacent buildings," Howard said.
-With Redi-Rock, a variety of standard wall textures and colors are available, including Cobblestone, Limestone, and Ledgestone.
+With Redi-Rock, a variety of standard wall textures and colors are available, including Cobblestone, Limestone, Ledgestone, and Kingstone.
 These blocks are cast in molds taken from real stone, giving them a depth of texture of up to 5 inches.

 When completed, the walls for the project totaled 3,000 square feet (278.9 square meters).
 At the tallest point, the walls stood 9 feet (2.7 meters) above grade and were topped with Redi-Rock cap blocks and coordinating fencing.
 What was once an eyesore is now a beautiful part of campus.

 Project: Morehead State University Storm Channel #155 Engineer: CARMAN Owner: Morehead State University; Commonwealth of Kentucky Installer: Free Contracting Manufacturer: Foster Supply Location: Morehead, Kentucky Year Built: 2012